 The clues led the two solvers to A Midsummer Night’s Dream.
 They did an internet search of famous quotations from the play, then checked it matched the code.
 Could it be solved without internet searching?
 I think so.
 As with all code cracking, it’s about looking for repeated patterns:

-- There were 2 codes combined in an ABAB pattern, starting with A at each new line.
+- There were 2 Caesar Ciphers combined in an ABAB pattern, starting with A at each new line.

-- Two of them start with L. Statements often begin with I. Could i be coded L?
-Then code A is a +3 shift, a true Ceasar code!
+- Two of them start with L. Statements often begin with I. Could i be encoded L?
+Then A is a +3 shift, said to be Caesar’s first ever cipher.

-- A-D is often AND.
-If so N would be coded z, a +14 shift for Code B.
+- a-d is often and.
+If so n would be encoded Z, a +12 shift for cipher B.

 Using this method on the entire code gives: